khmarbaise/octopress/source/_posts/2016/05/2016-05-08-building-for-multiple-environments.md

 Thats the reason why I'm writing this blog article.

-I have created a more or less simple [Maven Plugn][multienv-maven-plugin] which handles exactly those situations.
+I have created a more or less simple [Maven Plugin][multienv-maven-plugin] which handles exactly those situations.
 Let us assume you have the following environments:

  * dev-01
  * test-01
  * prod

-And now you need to create a configurations for those different environments which usually means you need to create a set of configuration files which are different for each of those environments.
+And now you need to create configurations for those different environments which usually means you need to create a set of configuration files which are different for each of those environments.